What is that weird rash on your baby’s chin? Are you wondering how it got there?

 Give your baby something cold and chewy to gnaw on.
 Not only will it make their gums feel better, but the cold will help take away the painful sting that comes with teething rash.

 The most common items are chilled pacifiers, teething rings, or washcloths.
 Cold fruit, nearly frozen applesauce, and popsicles are also great choices.
 Make sure to monitor your little one to ensure an item is not too cold.
+This will also make them drool more, so try to keep a good balance and limit the time these items are used.

 5. Baby Gum Massage